A Guide to Lansoprazole

 What is lansoprazole?

 Lansoprazole is a prescription-only medicine (POM), which belongs to a group of drugs called proton pump inhibitors (PPIs).

 It can be taken by both adults and children, but only when it has been prescribed by a doctor.

-Lansoprazole can be bought as tablets, capsules or as orodispersible tablets, which dissolve on the tongue and allow the medicine to be swallowed with saliva.
+Lansoprazole 15mg and 30mg capsules can also be bought as orodispersible tablets, which dissolve on the tongue and allow the medicine to be swallowed with saliva.
 These are ideal for people who have trouble swallowing whole tablets.